hmrc/tracking-consent-frontend/README.md

 * under HUD, uncheck 'Enable when using the ZAP Desktop' (stops ZAP converting requests to HTTPS)
 * under API, check 'Disable the API key'

+You will also need to install additional active and passive scanner rules from https://github.com/zaproxy/zap-extensions by following the instructions in the README.

 ```
 ./run_zap_tests.sh
 ```